ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 The debugging experience with the GNOME ecosystem repeatedly resulted in situations of "nothing happened (but something should've), and now I have no idea why".
 For example, mismatching the types in `g_simple_action_new` vs in the GtkBuilder XML resulted in menu items that were greyed-out and disabled, and I had no idea whether I had written the XML incorrectly, forgot to set an "enable" flag somewhere, or made a different error entirely.
 Likewise, attempting to set up translations repeatedly resulted in "it just doesn't load the translation", and I had no idea what step in the build process I had missed.
 (As far as I can tell, translations simply don't work in the "latest" version (which is the default) of the Flatpak SDK.
 Selecting a different version, such as "48", magically works.)

 Persistent settings were stored using GSettings, which is a mechanism for storing typed information according to a schema.
 In theory, this allows for arbitrary other parts of the desktop environment to interact with and understand a given application's settings.
-In practice, this didn't work (the settings couldn't actually be found by e.g. command-line tools) for some reason relating to Flatpak, and in fact integrating with GSettings made it no longer possible to launch the program locally for development (it would crash on launch because the schema wasn't properly "installed", although this somehow magically works when building a Flatpak).
+In practice, this didn't work (the settings couldn't actually be found by e.g. command-line tools) for some reason relating to Flatpak, and in fact integrating with GSettings made it no longer possible to launch the program locally for development (it would crash on launch because the schema wasn't properly "installed", although this somehow magically works without "installing" the schema when building a Flatpak).
 Yet again, this would be much easier to understand if the documentation were better at explaining _context_, "why?", and overall architecture and vision.

 Overall, I _really wish_ GNOME was good!
 Unfortunately, in its current state, it kinda isn't.
 What I have heard repeatedly from other people after doing this experiment is that GNOME keeps failing to listen to, communicate with, and value contributions from power users and other "outsiders".
 In my opinion, it _really_ shows, as many of the struggles I ran into are likely already well-understood and internalized by regular GNOME developers.